Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Determining the gender of a cat can be tricky, especially with kittens.
-If you are trying to tell whether a cat is male or female, the markers visible depend on the age and gender of the cat.
-The most foolproof method is to compare genital openings, but it can sometimes be tricky to tell.
-You also might want to check gender without picking up the cat, especially if it is a stray.
-In this article, we’ll compare methods from least to most intrusive.
+Determining the sex of a cat can be tricky, especially with kittens.
+If you are trying to tell whether a cat is male or female, the markers visible depend a lot on the age of the cat.
+The most foolproof method is to compare genitals, but it can sometimes be tricky to tell.

-The 3 Ways to Tell if a Cat Is Male or Female
+The 3 Ways to Tell If a Cat Is Male or Female

 1. Check for Gendered Colorations

 Before you start lifting tails, pause a second.
 There might be an easier way!
 You may have heard that calico cats are all female, and this is generally true.
 Calico and tortoiseshell cats have vivid black (or gray) and orange splotches.
 If a cat has both black and orange, it’s almost certainly female.
 That’s because color is an X-chromosome-linked characteristic.
-That means that a female (XX) cat can get two copies of the gene—one orange XB and one non-orange Xb—and end up with the colorful coat, while males (XY) get one or the other since Y is not a color related chromosome.

 You might also hear that orange cats are generally male.
 A female cat needs to get two orange genes, one on each chromosome.
 This means that female orange cats are a little rarer than males, but it isn’t a 100% reliable way to tell.